ToxicDonkeyButts/fifth-equilux/combined.md

 #### Darkvision

-Many creatures in fantasy gaming worlds, especially those that dwell underground, have darkvision.
+Many creatures, especially those that dwell underground, have darkvision.
 Within a specified range, a creature with darkvision can see in darkness as if the darkness were dim light, so areas of darkness are only lightly obscured as far as that creature is concerned.
-However, the creature can't discern color in darkness, only shades of gray.
+However, the creature can't discern color in darkness, only shades of gray and can't make out fine details, such as writing.

 #### Truesight